 In New York and Vermont, hopes that civic pressure along with last year's federal court ruling, would thwart Entergy's plans to keep its plants operational have been dashed so far.
 But at least one set of geriatric reactors were retired recently.

-Southern California Edison announced June 7 it will decommission its San Onofre Nuclear Generating Station (SONGS) after a tremor in 2011 led to the release of radioactive steam from the plant, about 50 miles north of San Diego.
+Southern California Edison announced June 7 it will decommission its San Onofre Nuclear Generating Station (SONGS) after a tremor in 2011 led to the release of radioactive steam from the plant, 45 miles south of San Diego.
 The release, while not enough to warrant an evacuation, occurred just months after tectonic shifts led to nuclear meltdowns in Japan, stoking public fears of an American Fukushima.
 A subsequent investigation into the radioactive release uncovered hundreds of leaking tubes carrying radioactive water, prompting California Edison to shut the plant down in June 2012.
 Like San Onofre, Indian Point rests on two fault-lines: the Ramapo, which engineers were aware of during the plant's construction, and the Stamford-Peekskill line, which was discovered by seismologists in 2008.

 Despite the dangers of running an aging nuclear plant on two fault-lines beside America's largest population center, the NRC has shown little will towards fulfilling it's public safety mandate.
 Even if the agency is unable to legally relicense the two Indian Point reactors, Diane Screnci says that under timely renewal there is no time limit on how long the reactors can continue to operate.
 New Yorkers could be forced to live beside a radioactive Pandora's Box indefinitely or at least until its nuclear lid is lifted.